anups1ngh/iPod/README.md

 7. Songs can be found in the Music/All Songs Section.
 All other pages are dummy pages for illustration purposes.

 ## IMPORTANT:
-> An api Key is used to access the Firebase storage. which is in the SRC/index.js as process.env.REACTIVE_POD_API_KEY.
+> An API Key is used to access the Firebase storage, which is in the `SRC/index.js` as `process.env.REACTIVE_POD_API_KEY`.
 It is intentionally hidden for security purposes.
 You may have to use your own Firebase Storage to edit and test the code on your system.

 ## Known Bugs:
 1. Changing lights in the circular buttons section stays ON even when the song has finished playing.